<< Click to Display Table of Contents >> Navigation: Advanced Features > ControlView |

 •ControlView is a fully customizable graphical user interfaces programmed by the user.

-•Design and build your own interface without any programming skills in ControlView Editor.
+•Design and build your own graphical user interface.
+No programming skills needed.

 •ControlViews can run in fullscreen mode on any VERTEX System